akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     };

     /**
-     * The only required part of this part of the file: exporting the custom attribute reducer.
+     * The only required part of the file: exporting the custom attribute reducer.
      */
     export const reducer = booleanAttributeReducer;